DocAMR: Multi-Sentence AMR Representation and Evaluation: Document-level AMR Representation

 \subsection{The Roads not Taken}

-In an attempt to adhere to the sentence-level AMR conventions (principle 1 in section \ref{sec:considerations}) to a greater extent, we considered merging all non-predicate nodes participating in a cluster -- keeping the most specific one.
+In an attempt to adhere to the sentence-level AMR conventions (principle 1 in \cref{sec:considerations}) to a greater extent, we considered merging all non-predicate nodes participating in a cluster -- keeping the most specific one.
 This required heuristics and even manual input on deciding the most specific instances, we therefore did not take that route.

 A less complicated version of this would have been merging only those nodes that have the same concept.
-However, even if a concept recurs, the different mentions may have different modifiers/arguments that make merging problematic.
+However, even if a concept recurs, the different mentions may have different modifiers/arguments that may collide and make merging problematic.
 Merging only concepts with the same modifiers could place outsize importance on the attachment of modifiers by the parser.
 We opted for the simplest approach of not performing any merging of non-name, non-pronominal nodes.

 We also considered an alternative representation where, similar to \repname, all nodes participating in a coreference cluster are connected to a \amr{coref-entity} -- but unlike \repname, the parents of all participating nodes now point to the \amr{coref-entity}.
 In other words, all mention nodes are clustered (via \amr{:coref} edge without any merge) under \amr{coref-entity} along with their descendent sub-graphs, but the \amr{coref-entity} nodes sit between the mention nodes and their sentence-level parents.
-This flipped version of \repname makes dense connections at document level making Smatch more sensitive to coreference error.
+This flipped version of \repname makes dense connections at document level making Smatch more sensitive to coreference errors.
 However, this often results in multiple similar or identical sub-graphs collected under \amr{coref-entity} -- with no connection to the corresponding sentences.
 Merging these sub-graphs based on the similarity of their structure will make the final representation highly dependent on small modifier level differences.
-Another significant side effect of this approach is that due to lack of connection with original sentence level graphs, the Smatch algorithm (as given in Section \ref{sec:smatch}) cannot benefit from sentence alignments and becomes prohibitively inefficient.
+Another significant side effect of this approach is that due to lack of connection with original sentence level graphs, the Smatch algorithm (as given in \cref{sec:smatch}) cannot benefit from sentence alignments and becomes prohibitively inefficient.